kcl-lang/kcl-lang.io/blog/2023-04-14-kcl-0.4.6-release/index.md

 ### Kusion VS Code Extension

-On the basis of the KCL VS Code extension, we also provide a Kusion VS Code extension that is more closely integrated with cloud-native scenarios, supporting one click application configuration preview and deploying.
+On the basis of the KCL VS Code extension, we also provide a Kusion VS Code extension that is more closely integrated with cloud-native scenarios, supporting one-click application configuration preview and deploying.
 See [here](https://github.com/KusionStack/vscode-kusion) for more.

 ### Package Management Tools